Oluwashileola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2- prints content of /etc/passwd
 3- Displays content of /etc/passwd and /etc/hosts
 4- Displays the last 10 lines of /etc/passwd
+5- Displays the first 10 lines of /etc/passwd